Carter Verhaeghe: Florida Panthers

-Shortly after claiming the Championship, as an impending restricted free agent with arbitration rights and due to salary cap constraints, Verhaeghe was not tendered a qualifying offer by the Lightning and was released to explore free agency.
-On October 9, 2020, Verhaeghe remained in Florida, agreeing to a two-year, $2 million contract with the Florida Panthers.
+Shortly after claiming the Stanley Cup, as an impending restricted free agent with arbitration rights and due to salary cap constraints, Verhaeghe was not tendered a qualifying offer by the Lightning and was released to explore free agency.
+On October 9, 2020, Verhaeghe remained in Florida, agreeing to a two-year contract with the Florida Panthers.

-In the shortened 2020–21 season, Verhaeghe would have a breakout year, scoring 36 points in 43 games with a plus-24.
-He would signed a three-year, $12.5 million extension with the Panthers on July 31, 2021.
+In the shortened 2020–21 season, Verhaeghe had a breakout year, scoring 36 points in 43 games with a plus-24 rating.
+He signed a three-year contract extension with the Panthers on July 31, 2021.

-During the 2022 playoffs, Verhaeghe would score 12 points, including an overtime goal in Game 6 against the Washington Capitals to give the Panthers their first playoff series win since 1996.
+Verhaeghe earned a reputation as a clutch player for the Panthers.
+He has scored 5 playoff overtime goals, tied for third all-time in NHL history, and 13 playoff game-winning goals in his career, which is second all-time among active players.
+During the 2022 playoffs, Verhaeghe scored a team-leading 12 points, including an overtime goal in game 6 of the first round series against the Washington Capitals to give the Panthers their first playoff series win since 1996.
+The following year, Verhaeghe scored the series-winning goal in overtime of game 7 in their first round series against the Presidents' Trophy–winning Boston Bruins.

+Verhaeghe won his second Stanley Cup when the Panthers defeated the Edmonton Oilers in the 2024 Stanley Cup Final.

+On October 8, 2024, Verhaeghe signed an eight-year contract extension with the Panthers.
+In the 2024–25 season, he recorded 20 goals and 33 assists for 53 points during regular season and helped the Panthers win the Stanley Cup for the second straight year in the 2025 Stanley Cup Final where Florida once again played against and defeated the Edmonton Oilers.